 Before you pop sleep medication, consider the potential lingering effects

 On some nights, you may need a little extra help to get the sleep you need.
-In fact, 1 in 25 Americans reaches for a sleep aid at least once a month.
-It might seem like a good short-term strategy, but its not without its risks.
+In fact, 1 in 25 Americans reach for a sleep aid at least once a month.
+It might seem like a good short-term strategy, but it’s not without its risks.

 She was charged with DUI (driving under the influence) when she crashed her SUV in 2012.
 Her defense was that she had mistakenly taken a sleeping pill instead of her thyroid medication.
 Her memory of the accident ended after she left her home and got onto the highway.
 She was eventually acquitted, but the incident underscored the potentially dangerous side effects of prescription sleep meds.

 Women are particularly at risk with sleeping pills and driving because they metabolize medication at a slower rate than men.
 And they use sleep aids more frequently.
 According to the National Sleep Foundation, 1 in 3 women takes some sort of sleep medication at least a few times a week.

 For graphic evidence of what happens when women drive under the influence of sleeping pills, check out the video of Lisa Stark from ABC News behind the wheel using a driving simulator at the University of Iowa to show just how dangerous sleep driving can be on a medication like Ambien.